Ptujec/LaunchBar/Window-Actions/README.md

 ## Arrange windows

 This action arranges 2-4 windows evenly on the screen.
 2 windows is the default.

 <img src="01.jpg" width="623"/>

-For the other options press `space` or `⌘↩`.
+For more options press `space` or `⌘↩`.

 <img src="02.jpg" width="623"/>

+The action is looking for windows that belong to the frontmost app first and follows the order of apps in the app switcher after that.
+Hidden windows/apps will not be included.

+**Disclaimer**: Some windows may not resize properly for varying reasons.
+It depends on available screen space and required minimum window size.
+I also experienced some inconsistent weirdness with Safari in my testing.

 ## Download